kaitk/parcel_bug/README.md

 # Parcel with ReduxToastr

 ## Current Behaviour
-`npm start` or `npm run build` fails in default config.
-Works if removing (or commenting out) ReduxToastr related code in RootReducer and Root.jsx.
+`npm start` or `npm run build` fails with default config.
+The project builds, when one removes (or comments out) ReduxToastr related code in RootReducer.js and Root.jsx.

 ## Expected Behaviour
 Parcel honors the dependencies (react-redux-toastr) babel config and builds it.